 There are a few different things to remember when using email:

-- If your partner has been threatening or abusive over email, you can print the messages and save them as evidence of the abuse.
+- If your partner has been threatening or abusive over email, you can print the messages and save them as evidence.

 - If you start to send an email but don’t finish it, your phone or computer is likely to save it as a draft.
 If you are emailing a support agency for example, make sure you delete it from your drafts if you decide not to send it.